Successful Ofsted at Royd 2020

 The school requested a review from the Local Authority on phonics and early reading earlier this academic year.
 The outcome confirmed effective and consistent teaching of phonics through school.

-Because of Royd’s successful phonics/reading, Mr Sly also works for the Department of Education funded English Hubs providing his expertise in teaching reading and supporting other schools in the South Yorkshire area.
+Because of Royd’s successful phonics/reading, Mr Sly also works for the Department of Education funded English Hubs providing his expertise in teaching reading and supporting other schools in the South Yorkshire and Derbyshire areas.
 As part of this role, Mr Sly helps other schools to provide excellent teaching in phonics and early language.

 Our tracking indicates that results this year (screening is held in June) are predicted to be above 2019 National results of 82%.
 However, it is worth remembering that results are based on how the children perform on the day not teacher assessment.